aminnj/condorBabyMaker/README.md

 hadd baby_DoubleMu_Run2012C_VN1.root baby_DoubleMu_Run2012C_VN1_*.root
 ```

-(The python helper script splits up the `.root` files into approximately equal
+(The heavy-lifter python script splits up the `.root` files into approximately equal
 chunks where the number of chunks is specified by user.)